JOAN A. FENICLE

 Most of my adventures have been found close to home - coming to New Mexico in the 1970s and discovering a place where ancient and modern, familiar and exotic coexist.
 While not much matches the scenic beauty of Colorado, New Mexico holds more surprises.
 You never know what lies at the end of that dirt road until you venture down it!
 Rudolfo Anaya wrote that there are places on this earth where the energy that flows between earth and sky are stronger than most and, for me, New Mexico is one of those places.

 As I travel the back roads (my favorite past time), I am looking for stories.
 An ancient tree, a lonely road, a village chapel, an old truck, abandoned buildings and ruins or a dramatic cloud formation catch my eye and become a part of the image collection that includes negatives, slides and now digital images.
 Back in the studio, an image may be simplified to produce a study for a painting or may become a fine art photograph or a page in a book.
 Occasionally an image takes a strange turn and becomes part of my “Lost in a Dream” fantasy series.
+Even her newest mixed media pieces are inspired by nature, mostly geologic formations.

 I tend to work in series and while the series themselves may be vastly different, the pieces within a series are tightly connected and presented as a whole.
 The slideshow images represent one image from each series now available including small oil paintings.